Not even a slew of ravaging hurricanes could knock out these national park treasures

 The ferry from the mainland still docks at Sea Camp Dock on the island but it still can't dock at the island's Dungeness Dock, which was damaged by the storm and is out of commission for the foreseeable future.

-Public boaters can dock at Sea Camp Dock or at Plum Orchard Dock, which was not damaged by the storms.
+Public boaters can dock at Sea Camp Dock (north or east side) or at Plum Orchard Dock, which was not damaged by the storms.

 San Juan National Historic Site, Puerto Rico